IMPORTANT UPDATE

 Previous Court-Approved Settlements

-• Nippon Chemi-Con and United Chemi-Con.
-Inc. (collectively, “NCC/UCC”);
+• Nippon Chemi-Con and United Chemi-Con, Inc. (collectively, “NCC/UCC”);

-• ROHM Co., Ltd. and ROHM Semiconductor U.S.A., LLC (f/k/a ROHM Electronics U.S.A.
-LLC) (collectively, “ROHM”);
+• ROHM Co.
+Ltd. and ROHM Semiconductor U.S.A., LLC (collectively, “ROHM”);

 • Fujitsu Ltd. and Fujitsu Canada, Inc. (collectively, “Fujitsu”);